directus-labs/guest-authoring/post/getting-started-preact/index.md

 ---
 title: "Getting Started with Directus and Preact"
-description: ""Learn how to integrate Directus with Preact.
+description: "Learn how to integrate Directus with Preact.
 You will store, retrieve, and use global metadata such as the site title, create new pages dynamically based on Directus items"
 author:
     name: "jay bharadia"
     avatar_file_name: "my-avatar.jpg"